 Legislation and Policy

-The Great Crested Newt is protected through inclusion in Schedule 5 of the Wildlife and Countryside Act 1981 (as amended) and The Conservation of Habitats and Species Regulations 2010, which consolidates all the various amendments made to the Conservation (Natural Habitats, &c.)
+In addition sand lizard and smooth snake are protected under The Conservation of Habitats and Species Regulations 2010, which consolidates all the various amendments made to the Conservation (Natural Habitats, &c.)
 Regulations 1994 in respect of England and Wales.
 The 1994 Regulations transposed Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora (EC Habitats Directive) into national law.
-Taken together, these legislative instruments make it illegal to carry out the following activities:-
+Taken together, these legislative instruments make it illegal to: